jordanlochhill/prosodylabs.com.au/_insights/australia's-ai-energy-problem.md

 **Western Australia’s model of leveraging local resources and pro-investment policy gives it an edge** today.
 Yet, nationwide, Australia needs to hasten its transition to an affordable clean energy system to not miss out on the AI gold rush.
 A future where *“Made in Australia” AI* runs on **low-cost, green Australian electrons** is within reach—and that would be a win-win for both the tech industry and Australians at large, delivering innovation, jobs, and lower emissions.

-**Bottom line:** The GB300 NVL72 systems are now setting the new standard for AI infrastructure, representing a significant leap beyond even the impressive GB200 deployments.
-From hyperscale cloud providers to specialized AI infrastructure companies, the scale and sophistication required for commercial competitiveness is becoming clear.
-Australia must ensure it can supercharge these systems without breaking the bank—competitive energy prices, sensible policy, and interstate cooperation (or competition!) will determine if Australia can power the next generation of AI right here on home soil, or if those big black NVIDIA racks end up humming somewhere else in the world instead.
-The window for establishing Australia as a viable AI infrastructure hub is narrowing as companies worldwide rapidly scale their deployments in more cost-effective regions.

 ## Sources
 ---